Compiling for iOS¶

 for a Simulator executable.

-The best way to provide these is to create a bundle in which there are both 32bit and 64 binaries, so every device will be able to run the game.
+For recent devices, Apple requires 64-bit versions of application binaries when you are uploading to the Apple Store.
+The best way to provide these is to create a bundle in which there are both 32-bit and 64-bit binaries, so every device will be able to run the game.

-It can be done in three steps, first compile 32 bit version, then compile 64 bit version and then use
+It can be done in three steps: first compile the 32-bit version, then compile the 64-bit version and then use